ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Interface Re-creation

-The example uses VPP interface with attached route to outline the control-flow of item re-creation.
-A specific configuration update may not be supported by SB to perform incrementally - instead the given item may need to be deleted and re-created with the new configuration.
-Using `UpdateWithRecreate()` method, a descriptor is able to tell the KVScheduler if the given item requires full re-creation for the configuration update to be applied.
+Incremental configuration updates for some items are not supported by the SB.
+Instead, the given item may need to be deleted and re-created with the new configuration.
+The KV Scheduler supports this scenario using the `UpdateWithRecreate()` method.
+It enables a descriptor to inform the KV Scheduler if an item requires full re-creation for the configuration update to be applied.

-This example demonstrates re-creation using a VPP TAP interface and a NB request to change the RX ring size, which is not supported for an already created interface.
-Furthermore, the interface has an L3 route attached to it.
-The route cannot exists without the interface, therefore it must be deleted and moved into the `PENDING` state before interface re-creation, and configured back again once the re-creation procedure has finalized.
+This example demonstrates re-creation using a VPP TAP interface and a NB request to modify the RX ring size.
+Modifying this configuration item is not supported for an interface that has already been created.
+In addition, an L3 route is attached to the interface.
+The route cannot exist without the interface.
+Therefore, the route must be deleted and moved into the `PENDING` state before interface re-creation.
+The route configuration can then be performed once the interface re-creation process has completed.

 ![CFD][cfd-interface-recreation]

-### Example: Retry of failed operation
+### Example: Retry of Failed Operation

-This example demonstrates that for `best-effort` transactions (e.g. every resync), the KVScheduler allows to enable automatic and potentially repeated *retry* of failed operations.
+Transactions can run in `BestEffort` mode meaning that the KV Scheduler will _retry_ failed operations rather than reverting back to previously applied configuration operations.

-In this case, a TAP interface `my-tap` fails to get created.
-Before terminating the transaction, the scheduler retrieves the current value of `my-value`, the state of which cannot be assumed since the creation failed somewhere in-progress.
+In this example, the create() operation for the TAP interface `my-tap` fails.
+Before terminating the transaction, the KV Scheduler retrieves the current value of `my-value`.
+It cannot assume this is the current state because the create() operation failed somewhere in-progress.

-Then it schedules a so-called *retry transaction*, which will attempt to fix the failure by re-applying the same configuration.
-Since the value retrieval has not found `my-tap` to be configured, the retry transaction will repeat the `Create(my-tap)` operation and succeed in our example.
+The KV Scheduler then schedules a *retry transaction*.
+This will attempt to repair the failure by re-applying the same configuration.
+Since the value retrieval has not found `my-tap` to be configured, the retry transaction will repeat the `Create(my-tap)` operation and ultimately succeed as shown.

 ![CFD][cfd-retry-failed]

-### Example: Transaction revert
+### Example: Transaction Revert

-An update transaction (i.e. not resync) can be configured to run in either [best-effort mode][retry-failed], allowing partial completion, or to terminate upon first failure and revert already applied changes so that no visible effects are left in the system (i.e. the true transaction definition).
-This behaviour is only supported with GRPC or localclient as the agent NB interface.
-With KVDB, the agent will run in the best-effort mode to get as close to the desired configuration as it is possible.
+A update transaction can be configured to run in either best-effort mode supporting partial completion, or to terminate upon first failure and revert back to successfully applied changes.
+The latter ensures there are no visible effects of the failure remaining in the system.
+This behaviour is only supported with gRPC or localclient serving as the NB.
+With a KV data sore, best-effort mode will run to attempt to arrive as close as possible to the desired configuration.

 In this example, a transaction is planned and executed to create a VPP interface `my-tap` with an attached route `my-route`.
+The interface configuration succeeds but the route configuration fails.

-While the interface is successfully created, the route, on the other hand, fails to get configured.
-The scheduler then triggers the *revert procedure*.
-First the current value of `my-route` is retrieved, the state of which cannot be assumed since the creation failed somewhere in-progress.
-The route is indeed not found to be configured, therefore only the interface must be deleted to undo already executed changes.
-Once the interface is removed, the state of the system is back to where it was before the transaction started.
-Finally, the transaction error is returned back to the northbound plane.
+The KV Scheduler then triggers the `revert procedure`.
+First, the current value of `my-route` is retrieved.
+It cannot assume this is the current state because the create() operation failed somewhere in-progress.
+Second, it is determined that the route has not been configured.
+Therefore, only the interface must be deleted to undo any executed changes.
+Once the interface is removed, the system is returned to its pre-transaction state.
+Finally, the transaction error is returned back to NB.

 ![CFD][cfd-transaction-revert]

-### Example: Unnumbered interface
+### Example: Unnumbered Interface

 Turning interface into unnumbered allows to enable IP processing without assigning it an explicit IP address.
 An unnumbered interface can "borrow" an IP address